idomoz/wordcountdeluxe/README.md

 * The server will listen on port 80

 ## API
-* All endpoints expects json data.
+* All endpoints expect json data.
 ### /register  [POST]:
 * Receives:
 ```json